SPRINGFIELD TOWN LIBRARY

 The Library provides many types of services and it is the policy of the Library to make those services available to everyone regardless of age, sex, race, lifestyle, language, reading ability or personal viewpoint, striving to provide a safe, enjoyable experience and environment for everyone who visits.

 The Library welcomes and encourages all children to use and enjoy its facilities, programs and services.
-Sharing this environment with other people requires that everyone follow the posted Guidelines for Library Behavior (see Appendix C).
-Library staff members do not serve in loco parentis for children in the Library, and parents should not view the Library as an alternative to childcare.
+Sharing this environment with other people requires that everyone follow the posted Guidelines for Library Behavior.
+Library staff members do not serve in the place of parents for children in the Library, and parents should not view the Library as an alternative to childcare.

 A valid Library Card is required to borrow any materials from Springfield Town Library.
 Library Cards are issued free of charge to all Springfield residents.
 The signature of a parent or guardian accepting responsibility for materials borrowed with the Library Card is required before issuing a Library Card to a child under 16 years of age.
 Children will not be restricted in their use of the Library beyond the rules which apply to all borrowers.
 A Library Card may be issued to non-residents upon receipt of an annual fee not to exceed the per capita tax support of Springfield Town Library, or without charge to non-residents who pay Springfield property tax at least equal to the Library's annual per capita tax support.
 Temporary Springfield residents may be issued a Library Card for a period of six months upon receipt of the annual non-resident borrower's fee.
 One half that fee will be refunded when the Library Card and all materials borrowed with it are returned and any obligations incurred are paid in full.